R25 e-Scholar Program

 • Receive the Big Data Analytics Emerging Scholar Summer Institute Training Certificate

-• Receive a stipend of $300.00 each week
+• Receive a stipend of $300.00 each week during the Summer Camp

-• Paid housing for the 6-week summer camp held on the USC Columbia campus.
+• Paid housing for the 6-week summer camp held on the USC Columbia campus

 • Future internship opportunity